About-France.com A visitor's guide to France

 Of course, the better you speak French, the easier it will be to integrate into local society and communities - not to mention getting by with local suppliers, local professionals such as the doctor or the lawyer, and local bureaucracy which is something that even the French often find incredibly fastidious and a big hassle.
 In short, if you want to make a success of your life in France, speaking French is an essential skill to master.
 And to master well.

 As for "culture", this is even more important.
 A lot of Brits on holiday abroad seem to fail to understand that people in foreign countries are not just British who happen to live in another country, speak another language, and call themselves by another name.
 They are different, they think differently, they have a different cultural background, they prioritize differently, they have different values, and different ways of doing things.
-The worst thing that an incoming Briton can do is to imagine that his way or her way is best, or indeed is the only proper way to do things.
+The worst thing that an incoming Briton can do is to imagine that his way or her way is best, or indeed is the only proper way to do things, and go round giving advice to the French.
 This is cultural imperialism, and while it may have worked for a couple of centuries in the days of the British empire, when the British (just like the French) imposed their way of doing things and thinking over a sizeable part of the world, it does not work in the context of modern Europe.

 Anyone who thinks of moving to live successfully in France, particularly in a rural area, must be willing to adapt to local ways and work with the local system, to change at least some attitudes and preconceptions, and where necessary "go native".
 When in Rome, do as the Romans.
-Unless you want to remain largely detached from the local community, or attached just to some diffuse local community of expats, adapting to local life, and even better, participating in it, is absolutely essential.
-It is unfortunate that a proportion of British immigrants living in France have not understood this, and have led to situations in which - just here and there - "Brits go home" signs have been sprayed on walls.
+Unless you want to remain largely detached from the local community, or attached just to some diffuse local community of "expats", the best advice is to adapt to local life, and even better, participate in it.
+It is unfortunate that a proportion of British immigrants living in France have not understood this.

 Above all, it is vital to avoid seeming to be condescending towards local customs, habits or slowness.
 Even if you think some things were done better back in the UK, don't say so - or at least not until you have become a fully accepted member of the local community.
 It is not just foreigners landing in out-of-the-way parts of France who can make themselves disliked for this reason; whether you are British, Dutch or even just Parisian makes no difference.
-I know of a small area of France where about a third of the population is now "outsiders" - including a number of Parisians.
-The latter are not particularly appreciated by the "locals".
-As an outsider, you must adapt to local ways; do not expect local ways to adapt to you
+I know of a small area of France where about a third of the population is now "outsiders" - including a number of Parisians; and for many of the locals, Parisians, Brits, Dutch and other incomers are all bagged together as "outsiders".
+As an outsider, you must adapt to local ways; do not expect local ways to adapt to you.

 Residential and tax status.

 If you plan to live 183 days per year or more in France, you will be officially fiscally resident in France.
-You will thus become a full French taxpayer, as regards income.
-This concerns your income wherever it may be - including pensions, dividends, unearned income or earned income of any sort.
+You should thus become a full French taxpayer, as regards income.
+This concerns your income wherever it may be - including pensions, dividends, unearned income or earned income of any sort from any source in any country of the world.
 You will not necessarily be worse off in France, unless you have a very high income.
-If you have a low income, your income tax in France is liable to be less than in the UK.
+If you have a low income, your actual "income tax" in France is liable to be less than in the UK.
 Half the population of France pay no "income tax" at all.
-However, French "income tax" does not include the additional "CSG" and "CRDS" taxes, which in everything but in name constitute a virtually flat rate income tax, currently amounting to 11% on all income.
+However, French "income tax" does not include the additional "CSG" and "CRDS" taxes, which in everything but in name constitute a second flat rate income tax, currently amounting to 11% on all income, including dividends and savings accounts – in addition to the income tax you pay or do not pay.

-As a resident with an EU nationality, you can vote in municipal elections and European elections.
+As a resident with an EU citizenship, you can vote in municipal elections and European elections.
 You can also be elected to the local council, but you cannot become mayor.
+You also have access to the French health care system.

-If you plan on buying property in France, this is probably the best argument of all for learning French first.
+If you plan to buy a place to live in France, this is probably the best argument of all for learning French first.
 There are hundreds of French property sites in English on the Internet....... but there are thousands of estate agencies and "notaires" (solicitors) who are not on the Internet, or at least not in English.
+Click for further information on buying and selling property in France.

 One very good word of advice, if you think that moving to France really is for you; rent a property for at least a month in an area that you do not already know, and start looking for properties locally, just to see how you get by.
 No need to buy one of course, this is just a dummy run.